novaksolutions/infusionsoft-one-click-upsell/readme.txt

 5. The upsell shows up as a button on your post or page.

 == Changelog ==

+= 2.0.2 =
+* Tested up to 3.9.1
+* Re-added modification from 1.2.1 that got lost in 2.0.0 rewrite
+* Fixed missing action links

 = 2.0.1 =
 * Set a default button text, for situations where the user doesn't specify one.